How Effective are Natural Mouse Repellents?

 What to Do Instead

 For humane, effective, legal pest control options, homeowners should contact the experts.
-The teams of technicians at Orkin have the training and experience needed to handle mouse infestations properly.
+The teams of Pros at Orkin have the training and experience needed to handle mouse infestations properly.

 Dig Deeper on Mice